The Dream of Gerontius (poem): Structure

 The soul of Gerontius and the Angel arrive at "the judgment-court" where demons have assembled.
 The court is an old region that Satan used to run and used the court to attack people like Job.
 Satan's legions now run this area in hopes of "gathering souls for hell".

-They overhear the demons talking and laughing about Jesus's death.
+They overhear the demons talking and laughing about Jesus' death.
 The demons mock those afraid of hell for being cowards because they turn to religion not because of love of the Lord but because of fear of the unknown.

 The soul of Gerontius asks the Angel why all of his senses still work except sight, "All has been darkness since I left the earth; Shall I remain thus sight-bereft all through my penance-time?"
 The Angel explains that his soul now exists in a world where he does not need senses but on the day of resurrection he will regain "all thou hast lost, new made and glorified".
-As for his sight he will remain blind through purgatory because purgatory “Is fire without its light.”
+As for his sight he will remain blind through purgatory because purgatory "Is fire without its light."
 The soul takes this in stride, "I am not worthy e'er to see again/The face of day".
 Despite being blind, Gerontius is told that he will see God for a split second during judgment.